Lawhornmatt/norlins/README.md

 ## CREDIT:

 This project was made in 2024 by Matty Lawhorn in collaboration with Jena Heroman & Sai

-## SPECIAL THANKS:

 Big thank you to [this](https://joshcollinsworth.com/blog/build-static-sveltekit-markdown-blog) blog by John Collins Worth which really helped me understand how to dynamically load markdown files in SvelteKit